 in compliance with the provisions of this Agreement and any Published Policies.

 Whois Accuracy.

+The Registrar must apply reasonable measures (which the Registry may describe in the Published Policies) to verify the accuracy and completeness of information provided to the Registrar in the Domain Name Application.
+In the case of TLDs, compliance with ICANN mandated measures will be sufficient in this regard.

 In the case of a .za Namespace, the Registrar must ensure the accuracy of the Registrant Data by complying with ICANN’s “Whois Accuracy Program Specification”, an annexure to the Registrar Accreditation Agreement, which is incorporated into this Agreement by reference, with the appropriate changes made.

 Transfer between Registrars